Skip to content

 Interface and Operations / Connectors

-Even without using connectors, users can still normally write Python scripts themselves to access external databases or third-party systems
+Even without using connectors, users can still normally write Python scripts to access external databases or third-party systems

 Connector List